adjust/windows_sdk/README.md

 ## License

-The adjust-sdk is licensed under the MIT License.
+The adjust SDK is licensed under the MIT License.

-Copyright (c) 2015 adjust GmbH, http://www.adjust.com
+Copyright (c) 2012-2017 adjust GmbH, http://www.adjust.com

 Permission is hereby granted, free of charge, to any person obtaining